hanowell/uwsoc533a/docs/06_population-projection.md

 * This approach is fine on its own if net migration flow is negative
 * PHG doesn't develop it further, but a few future problem set questions will guide you gently through the thinking

-#### Immigration {unnumbered}
+#### Immigration {.unnumbered}

 * More difficult than emigration since:
     * People in the population are by definition not at risk.
     * Migration continuously affects population at risk of both dying and giving birth.
 * Immigration typically set by maximum in-flows.
 Therefore, migration assumptions often formulated as absolute numbers rather than rates.

-**Common approach:** Divide immigrants in two halves: One that arrives at the beggining of the projection interval, one that arrives at the end.
+**Common approach:** Divide immigrants in two halves: One that arrives at the beginning of the projection interval, one that arrives at the end.
 Works okay if immigration evenly distributed over the interval

 <details>
 <summary>In light of this approach, why might our one-year projection interval so far be problematic? **Tap for answer**</summary>